freedomappsprivacy/Freedom-apps-privacy/README.md

 **The most complete list of Free & Open Source (FOSS) and privacy-respecting alternatives to mainstream software.**

-Curated and expanded from the biggest lists in the space —.
+Curated and expanded from the biggest lists in the space.

 </div>